 6) Food glorious food

 Who doesn’t like a bit of Christmas baking!
 If you’ve got the time and the skills, gifts of cookies and cakes are always a winner.
-And homemade freezer meals can also be a wonderful Christmas gift for your ‘to-busy-to-cook’ friends, or new mums and dads.
+Homemade freezer meals can also be a wonderful Christmas gift for your ‘to-busy-to-cook’ friends, or new mums and dads.

 Pop your baking or cooking into a reusable container and you’ve got a low waste gift sorted!